17 Essentials Most People Miss on Their Hawaii Packing List

 What should I wear on the plane to Hawaii?

 It can get quite chilly on the airplane.
 It’s best to dress in layers so you can stay comfortable the entire flight.
-If you are traveling light, make sure to wear your heaviest shoes on the plane, long pants, and any outerwear.
+If you’re traveling light, make sure to wear your heaviest shoes on the plane, long pants, and any outerwear you’ll need.

 Are mosquitoes a problem in Hawaii?

 Like most tropical places, Hawaii does have mosquitoes.
 While it’s not as big of a problem as other areas, if you usually get bitten by mosquitoes, you’ll want to be prepared.
-Bring some long sleeve shirts and bug spray, especially if you plan on doing any hiking or being near ponds or rivers.
+Bring some long-sleeved shirts and bug spray, especially if you plan to do any hiking or be near ponds or rivers.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids.